Liverpool goes 16 points clear by beating Man United 2-0

 “They had moments when they played football,” Klopp said of United.
 “But it’s not too often.”

+Ole Gunnar Solskjær couldn’t fault his United players despite struggling to impose themselves on the leaders.

+“The players have given absolutely everything they’ve got,” the United manager said.
+“Commitment is no issue at all.”

-Closing the five-point gap on the fourth Champions League place is the mission for United.
+Just closing the five-point gap on the fourth Champions League place is the mission for United.

-“There were times we took the game to them and created chances, big chances,” United manager Ole Gunnar Solskjær said.
+“There were times we took the game to them and created chances, big chances,” Solskjær said.
 “We then send everyone up to get the equalizer and they get the goal.

 “They stamped their authority on the game, they lead the league deservedly and they are the most direct team in the league.
 They put you under pressure and you have to concentrate at the back.”